The Swan Defined Risk Foreign Fund

 Class A: SDRAX | Class C: SDRCX | Class I: SDRIX

-The goal: to achieve consistent long-term returns while minimizing the downside risk of Foreign Developed equity.
+The goal: is to achieve long-term growth of capital, while minimizing the downside risk of U.S. equity markets.

 Key elements of our Always Invested, Always Hedged strategy include:

 > Designed to seek consistent long-term rolling returns

 > Aims to protect client assets during major market downturns